fastify/fastify/docs/TypeScript.md

 ##### fastify.FastifyRequest<[RawServer][RawServerGeneric], [RawRequest][RawRequestGeneric], [RequestGeneric][FastifyRequestGenericInterface]>
 [src](./../types/request.d.ts#L29)

 `FastifyRequest` is a type definition that makes use of generic inheritance.
-The type is based on the [`RawRequest`][RawRequestGeneric] generic and then adds additional properties through the [`FastifyRequestInterface`][FastifyRequestInterface] definition.
+The type is an alias of [`FastifyRequestInterface`][FastifyRequestInterface] generic interface.
 If you need to add custom properties to the FastifyRequest object (such as when using the [`decorateRequest`][DecorateRequest] method) you need to use declaration merging on the interface ([`FastifyRequestInterface`][FastifyRequestInterface]) instead of this type.

 A basic example is provided in the [`FastifyRequestInterface`][FastifyRequestInterface] section.
 For a more detailed example check out the Learn By Example section: [Plugins](#plugins)

 ##### fastify.FastifyRequestInterface<[RawServer][RawServerGeneric], [RawRequest][RawRequestGeneric], [RequestGeneric][FastifyRequestGenericInterface]>
 [src](./../types/request.d.tsL#15)

-This interface contains the custom properties that Fastify adds to the standard Node.js request object.
+This interface contains properties of Fastify request object.
 The properties added here disregard what kind of request object (http vs http2) and disregard what route level it is serving; thus calling `request.body` inside a GET request will not throw an error (but good luck sending a GET request with a body 😉).

 If you need to add custom properties to the FastifyRequest object (such as when using the [`decorateRequest`][DecorateRequest] method) you need to use declaration merging on this interface, **not** [`FastifyRequest`][FastifyRequest].